 Applying in a bookstore

-- Download the application form from the J-TEST website (or here)
+- Fill out the appropriate application form from the J-TEST website

 - Fill in the application form and send necessary documents via mail

 - Pay test fees and additional administrative fees by bank transfer

 You can apply in two bookstores (Tokyo and Osaka) in Japan if you bring the necessary documents.

 Nihongo Books (9th floor)

 9-9, Sakamachi, Yotsuya

 - 2 ID photos

 - A copy of a photo ID (Card of proof of residence, passport or driver’s licence)

 - If you are applying via Internet or via mail, you will also need the receipt of the test and administrative fee payment